jbogard/bulk-writer/README.md

 ## Advanced Pipelining ##

 The example above is fine, but we're only processing one source data item at a time.
 If one pipeline stage takes longer to produce output than other stages, all stage processing suffers.
-We argue that there are times when you'd like any pipeline stage to continue to process available items even if other stages in the pipeline are blocked.
+There are times when you'd like any pipeline stage to continue to process available items even if other stages in the pipeline are blocked.
 For an example, let's consider a segment of a pipeline comprised of two stages.

 Suppose Stage 1 was IO-bound because it queried for and produced a result set for each of its input items.
 In other words, Stage 1 is producing a larger data set than its input and it may be spending a lot of its time waiting.